galursa/BasicsOfProgramming/README.md

 # BasicsOfProgramming
-Exercises and programs for course in Basic Of Programimng for students of WSTI.
+Exercises and programs in C++ for student course.